-The Frosmo glossary is a dictionary of the commonly used terminology around web UI development and the Frosmo Platform.
+The Frosmo glossary is a dictionary of the commonly used terms in the Frosmo Platform and in web UI development more broadly.

 The advanced tracking feature extends the basic tracking functionality of the Frosmo Platform with custom events.
 Custom events allow you to track modifications beyond clicks, displays, and true displays.
 You implement advanced tracking with a Frosmo Core function in custom code or in modification content.
 For the function to work, the advanced tracking module must be enabled for the site.

 Annotations are dated notes associated with a site and shown in timeline-based statistics views.
 You can add an annotation to a specific calendar date to easily detect whether there has been a change in your site statistics during or after that date.